Penglipuran Village

 | Location | Located on Jl.
 Raya Kintamani, South Batur, Kintamani District, Bangli Regency, Bali |

-- From Ubud: ±60–75 minutes drive north via Tampaksiring or Bangli.
+- From Ubud: About 60 to 75 minutes driving north via Tampaksiring or Bangli.

-- From Tan’s Estate (Kintamani): Only ±30 minutes drive — making it the perfect choice to combine in a single day trip.
+- From Tan’s Estate (Kintamani): Only about 30 minutes driving.
+This proximity makes it the perfect choice to combine in a single day trip.

-Tan’s Estate Tip: If you are staying or visiting Tan’s Estate in the Batur Geopark area, Ulun Danu Batur Temple can be reached in 30 minutes.
-Combine the two destinations for the most complete Kintamani experience — temple spirituality in the morning, nature adventures at Tan’s Estate day to evening.
+*Tan’s Estate Tip: If you are staying or visiting Tan’s Estate in the Batur Geopark area, you can reach Ulun Danu Batur Temple in just 30 minutes.
+Therefore, combine these two destinations for the ultimate Kintamani experience.
+You can enjoy the temple spirituality in the morning and nature adventures at Tan’s Estate from afternoon to evening.*

-- Come early morning (07.00–09.00): The morning fog creates a very beautiful and photogenic atmosphere.
-In addition, the atmosphere in the morning is quieter than tourists.
+- Come early in the morning (07.00–09.00).
+The morning fog creates a mystical and beautiful atmosphere for photography.

-- Combine it with other Kintamani destinations: Lake Batur, Trunyan Village, or Tan’s Estate for a maximum day trip.
+- Combine your trip with nearby attractions.
+You can visit Lake Batur, Trunyan Village, or Tan’s Estate to complete your day.

 Visit 2 Destinations at Once: Ulun Danu Batur Temple + Tan’s Estate